Canon EOS-1V

-The Canon EOS-1V is a 35mm single-lens reflex camera from Canon's EOS series, released in 2000.
+The Canon EOS-1V is a professional 35mm single-lens reflex camera from Canon's EOS series, released in 2000.
 The body design formed the basis for Canon's subsequent Canon EOS-1D and EOS-1Ds families of digital SLRs.
 The 1V was the last model of Canon professional film cameras before it was discontinued on May 30, 2018.

-Canon used the suffix 'v' because the camera introduced the fifth generation of Canon professional SLRs, after the Canon F-1 and New F-1, the Canon T90, and earlier EOS 1 models; Canon also stated that the 'v' stands for "vision".
+Canon used the suffix 'V' because the camera introduced the fifth generation of Canon professional SLRs, after the Canon F-1 and New F-1, the Canon T90, and earlier EOS 1 models; Canon also stated that the 'V' stands for "vision".

 The EOS 1V was the fastest moving-mirror film camera ever put into production at the time it was introduced, at 10 frames/second with the PB-E2 power drive booster and the NP-E2 Ni-MH battery pack.
 (Although the 1nRS has a higher frame rate, it used a fixed pellicle mirror rather than a moving mirror).
-Only the latest professional digital cameras are faster, for example the Canon EOS-1D X Mark II with 16fps.